 French majors and minors tie their language studies to in-depth analysis of literature, culture and film.
 The French Program’s curriculum integrates speaking, writing and culture into all courses, enhanced by faculty mentoring and interdisciplinary opportunities.
 French students are strongly encouraged to study abroad.
 Several graduates have won scholarships to teach in France, through the French Embassy’s Teaching Assistant Program.

 The French Program also builds diverse perspectives through course materials tailored to students’ specific needs, as well as multimedia in the Language Learning Center.
 The Capstone experience encourages majors to explore issues independently and prepare for sophisticated work in many fields.
-Alumni pursue Master’s and PhD degrees and careers in teaching, business, management, art, international affairs and public health.
+Alumni pursue Master’s and PhD degrees and careers in teaching, business, management, art, law, international affairs and public health.

 Alejandra Benitez will spend the academic year teaching in Reims